 Shoreline erosion has been a persistent problem at the station, and has threatened the lighthouse as much as any other structure.
 In 1892, a seawall was built to hold the ground in place.
 It was “composed of 4 inch sheet piling, 12 feet long, forced into the ground and backed by 6 inch waling pieces, bolted to heavy piles, 25 feet long, driven 12 feet apart on a line 340 feet long.”
 A reinforced concrete seawall replaced the wooden version in 1913, and this was rebuilt in 1993.
 These efforts have succeeded in keeping the shoreline just a few feet removed from the tower’s foundation.

 Donahoo’s tower has retained its structural integrity over the years, thanks to regular maintenance.
 Plastering, painting, cement work, and roofing have all contributed to a pristine station.
 Until 1986, a trio of coastguardsmen with rotating shifts took care of the lighthouse, which helped cut down on the vandalism that has plagued similar structures.
 Each of the keepers worked eight hours on and eight off for two days and was then given a full day to recuperate.
-In the twentieth century the keepers were saved the necessity of frequently climbing the stairs, as a switch at the base of the tower turned the light on and off.
+In the twentieth century, the keepers were saved the necessity of frequently climbing the stairs, as a switch at the base of the tower turned the light on and off.
+Cove Point Lighthouse and Thomas Point Lighthouse were the last two staffed lighthouses on Chesapeake Bay when they were automated in August 1986.

 Located in a vacation area, the lighthouse received a lot of visitors.
 Many vacationers would walk right up to Coast Guard personnel, who resided in the old keeper’s house and other buildings, and request tours of the lighthouse.
 The addition of a fence helped control this situation.